reflectoring/reflectoring.github.io/content/blog/2022/2022-05-27-one-stop-guide-mapstruct.md

 ## Mapper Definition

 We will now take a look into various types of bean mappers using MapStruct and try out whatever options are available.
+Whenever we annotate a Mapper method with `@Mapper` annotation, it creates an implementation class with the same mapper methods having all the setters and getters auto-generated.
+Let’s start with a basic mapping example to see how it works.

 ### Basic Mapping Example